alejogs4/sw-blog/content/blog/redux-importance/index.md

 > the tools we train ourselves to use, and in this respect programming
 > languages have a devious influence: they shape our thinking habits.

-A person who has been building Java applications for a long time, might see a program as a composition of classes and packages, modeling the real world.
+A person who has been building Java applications for a long time might see a program as a composition of classes and packages modeling the real world.
 A person who works with languages such as Haskell or Scalad might see an application as a composition of functions and algebraic structures which gives certain behaviours.
 The same idea applies to Redux, Flux and Redux came up with new ways and ideas of how frontend applications should manage its state, state management where:

 - Pure functions are mandatory (reducers)
 - Perform state changes throught user events (actions)
 - Reduce coupling between React components and state shape through selectors and action creators

-These ideas despite being at the core of Redux philoshopy, can be applied at any application even if it's not using Redux or even Javascript, and at any kind of application can bring benefits and improvements in maintanibility.
+These ideas despite being at the core of Redux philoshopy, can be applied at any application even if it's not using Redux or even Javascript and at any kind of application can bring benefits and improvements in maintanibility.

 ## Pure functions